ProgramCrafter/salsa-iwj-otter/README.md

  * Rustup's and Rust's TLS keyholders (good, I think)
  * The HTTP TLS cabal (sigh)
  * github (pretty good in practice)
+ * whatever mozilla do to make binaries, in particular geckodriver
  * crates.io (extremely poor traceability)
  * the project management of hundreds of random crates.io libraries